thesurlydev/wiwo/README.md

-# GitHub Events CLI
+# WIWO (What I Worked On)

-A command-line tool to list GitHub events for users.
+A command-line tool to list GitHub events for a given user.

 ## Installation